yebh17/bash_aliases/README.md

 ## Getting Started

-The following are the types of aliases for various functionalities,
+The following are the types of aliases in the .aliases scipt,

--	.aliases_ssh (For ssh to servers using just an host name)
+-	/# ssh Servers Aliases (For ssh to servers using just an host name)
--	.aliases_git (For git commands shortcuts)
+-	/# Git Aliases (For git commands shortcuts)

 ## Steps